dilipkumardk08/Flask-django-project/README.md

-# Flask-django-projec
+# Flask-django-project
-i have created a branch named steptech and assigned in that please kindly check that
+i have created a branch named steptech and assigned the requirements refer the details